COSMOS-Web galaxy groups: Evolution of red sequence and quiescent galaxy fraction: Classification of galaxies with machine learning

-The results of our probabilistic classification, applied to the COSMOS2025 dataset used for the COSMOS-Web group search, are shown in Fig. \ref{classif}: each hexagon is color-coded according to the mean probability to be quiescent (bar on the right) inside that hexagonal bin; each column shows a different diagram used in classical methods, while rows refer to different redshift intervals.
+The results of the application of our chosen model for the probabilistic classification, to the COSMOS2025 dataset used for the COSMOS-Web group search, are shown in Fig. \ref{classif}: each hexagon is color-coded according to the mean probability to be quiescent (bar on the right) inside that hexagonal bin; each column shows a different diagram used in classical methods, while rows refer to different redshift intervals.
 As expected from the labeling of our training set, our method is consistently mapping classical empirical cuts (displayed as white lines), while providing additional insight, particularly in regions near the classification boundaries.
 The algorithm struggles in the classification of galaxies with masses below $10^7 M_\odot$ in the first redshift bin, populating the light blue region in the top panels.
 These galaxies mostly have $z<0.2$, and are expected to have a small impact on our analysis, as we are particularly interested in evolution at earlier cosmic times.

-In a recent parallel work, \citet{asadi_machine_2025} classified Farmer COSMOS2020 galaxies \citep{weaver_cosmos2020_2022}, using a gradient boosted tree algorithm trained on a mock galaxy catalog based on semi-analytical models and using 28 colors.
-Since the trained model is publicly available, we tested it on the COSMOS-Web data.
-The results are consistent with what they observe for COSMOS2020: notably, a higher fraction of quiescent galaxies is returned by their model at all redshifts, with respect to classical methods, our classification is based on.
+In a recent parallel study, \citet{asadi_machine_2025} classified COSMOS2020 galaxies \citep{weaver_cosmos2020_2022} from the \texttt{Farmer} catalog release \citep{weaver23} using a gradient boosted tree algorithm trained on a mock galaxy catalog based on semi-analytical models and employing 28 colors.
+Their approach differs from ours in several key aspects: it relies on simulated rather than observed data for training, uses apparent colors instead of rest-frame magnitudes, and labels the training set solely through an sSFR threshold.
+Since their trained model is publicly available, we applied it to the new COSMOS-Web data.
+The outcomes align with their findings for COSMOS2020: specifically, their model returns a higher fraction of quiescent galaxies at all redshifts compared to classical thresholds such as NUVrJ.
+Because our method is based on the consensus among multiple classical thresholds (see Sect. \ref{trainandtest} and Appendix \ref{appendixA}), the model of \citealt{asadi_machine_2025} also predicts a consistently higher quiescent fraction relative to the approach presented in this work.